 How the EPA and the USACE define "waters of the United States" ("WOTUS"), which defines the extent of geographic jurisdiction under the CWA, can impact the Sponsor's regulatory and permitting obligations under the CWA.
-In 2020, the EPA and the USACE issued a final rule ("2020 rule") that narrowed the definition of WOTUS when compared to the prior definition of WOTUS that had been adopted in 2015.
-In August 2021, however, a court vacated the 2020 rule.
-In response, the EPA and the USACE reverted to the WOTUS definition in use prior to the 2015 WOTUS rulemaking.
-That pre-2015 definition is broader than the definition from the 2020 rule, but was never formally codified because it was based on interpretation of a U.S. Supreme Court decision.
-On December 7, 2021, the agencies published a proposed rule that would codify the interpretation currently in use.
-The comment period closed in February 2022 and a final rule is expected later in 2022.
-At the same time, the U.S. Supreme Court has taken up a case that may again revise the understanding of the WOTUS definition.
-The Sponsor's regulatory obligations and permitting costs may increase under the current definition as opposed to the one in effect under the 2020 rule, and there will remain some uncertainty around the definition of WOTUS and the scope of CWA regulation, given expected challenges to the 2022 final rule and the pending Supreme Court case.
+In 2023, the EPA and the USACE issued a final rule ("2023 rule") that is described by the EPA and the USACE as following the 1986 regulations as modified by subsequent U.S. Supreme Court decisions and guidance issued by the EPA and USACE interpreting the decisions.
+The 2023 rule is already subject to litigation, including motions for preliminary injunctions to prevent the 2023 Rule from going into effect.
+One issue raised in the litigation is that a U.S. Supreme Court decision in the Sackett II case is expected in mid-2023 and will likely address the definition of wetlands in the 2023 rule.
+The Sponsor's regulatory obligations and permitting costs will continue to be subject to remaining uncertainty around the definition of WOTUS and the scope of CWA regulation, given the pending litigation over the 2023 Rule and expected Supreme Court decision.

 USACE Nationwide Permits ("NWPs") are a streamlined form of permitting used to authorize development activities with minimal individual or cumulative adverse effects in wetlands or other waters of the United States under the CWA and/or Rivers and Harbors Act.
-The current administration has stated an intention to re-visit all or some of the USACE NWPs before their current expiration date of February 2026.
-In addition, a federal court in Montana is currently hearing a challenge to NWP 12, which is used to authorize regulatory impacts related to oil and gas pipelines.
-Revisions to the NWPs by USACE or an adverse decision in Montana may restrict or remove the ability to use NWP 12 or other NWPs to permit regulated impacts, resulting in the need to apply for a more time-consuming individual permit.
+The current administration has stated an intention to re-visit NWP 12, which is used to authorize regulated impacts related to construction of oil and gas pipelines, through notice and comment rulemaking before its current expiration date of February 2026.
+In addition, a federal court in Washington, D.C. is currently hearing a challenge to NWP 12.
+Revisions to NWP 12 by USACE or an adverse decision in Washington, D.C. may restrict or remove the ability to use NWP 12 to permit regulated impacts, resulting in the need to apply for a more time-consuming individual permit.
 This could result in additional cost and time for permitting projects.

-Finally, the Oil Pollution Act of 1990, as amended, or "OPA," which amends the CWA, establishes standards for prevention, containment and cleanup of oil spills into waters of the United States.
+Finally, the Oil Pollution Act of 1990, as amended ("OPA"), which amends the CWA, establishes standards for prevention, containment and cleanup of oil spills into waters of the United States.
 The OPA requires measures to be taken to prevent the accidental discharge of oil into waters of the United States from onshore production facilities.
 Measures under the OPA and/or the CWA include inspection and maintenance programs to minimize spills from oil storage and conveyance systems; the use of secondary containment systems to prevent spills from reaching nearby waterbodies; proof of financial responsibility to cover environmental cleanup and restoration costs that could be incurred in connection with an oil spill; and the development and implementation of spill prevention, control and countermeasure ("SPCC") plans to prevent and respond to oil spills.
 The OPA also subjects owners and operators of facilities in certain instances to strict, joint and several liability for all containment and cleanup costs and certain other damages arising from a spill.
 The Sponsor has developed and implemented SPCC plans for the Underlying Properties as required under the CWA.